dpaguba/js-zero-to-hero/README.md

 - [Hidden Search Widget 🔎](#hidden-search-widget-🔎) - is a user interface element that provides search functionality but is initially hidden from view, only becoming visible when triggered by a user's action
 - [Navbar Dropdown Menu 🗺️](#navbar-dropdown-menu-🗺️) - is a user interface element commonly used in websites and applications to provide a list of options for navigation or selection.
 - [Progress Steps 🏃🏻‍♂️](#progress-steps-🏃🏻‍♂️) - is a user interface component often used in multi-step processes, such as forms, tutorials, surveys, or any scenario where users need to follow a sequence of steps or stages.
+- [Rotating Navigation 🧭](#rotating-navigation-🧭) - involves creating a navigation menu for a website.
+The distinctive feature of this navigation menu is its ability to reveal additional links or options through a rotating animation.

 ## Preview 🌟